Thank you for reading our post, please rate this article at the end.

 An unexpected benefit of a softer ride is that it’s easy on your truck’s components, especially the suspension.

-Of course, the longevity is debatable and influenced by different factors, but I would imagine that if the suspension fluid is constantly working and getting hot, it won’t last as much as the tires are aired down, and the suspension doesn’t need to work quite as hard.
+Of course, the longevity is debatable and influenced by different factors, but I would imagine that if the suspension fluid is constantly working and getting hot, it won’t last as long as the tires are aired down, and the suspension doesn’t need to work quite as hard.

 What is the Ideal PSI?
-How Much to Air Down?

 Now that we’ve established the importance of airing down the tires when off-roading, the next question is how much I should air down.

 How much you should air down is a tough one, and the truth is, there’s no specific figure.
-You see, how much your air down your tires depends on many variables.
+You see, how much air down your tires depends on many variables.
 For example, what you air down to depends on the terrain, payload, speed, and your tire/wheel combo.

 If you need to go a bit faster, you’ll want less of the air down.
 If the terrain isn’t as rugged, you can do away with airing down the front set.